aedart/data-transfer-object-dto/README.md

 ## Contribution ##

 Have you found a defect ( [bug or design flaw](https://en.wikipedia.org/wiki/Software_bug) ), or do you wish improvements?
 In the following sections, you might find some useful information on how you can help this project.
-In any case, I thank you for taking the time to help me improve this project’s deliverables and overall quality.
+In any case, I thank you for taking the time to help me improve this project's deliverables and overall quality.

 ### Bug Report ###